-Though there are a lot of assets of SBI under stress, but firstly the synergies expected by acquisition of its subsidiaries are still left to take a full shape.
+Though there are a lot of assets of SBI under stress, firstly the synergies expected by the acquisition of its subsidiaries are still left to take full shape.
 This will augur well for the bank in the times.

 Also recently SBI bought good quality assets worth INR 45,000 crores from NBFCs (Non-Banking Financial Institutions) that are still facing the liquidity crunch.

 SBI took the opportunity at hand to increase the loan portfolio as NBFCs assets were available at attractive rates.
 Therefore, the bank has been making the best possible use of this opportunity both in priority and non-priority sectors.